Maria Hrebinetska: Early life and education

 Maria Hrebinetska was born in 1883 in Kyiv.
-From 1905 to 1907, she studied at Mykola Lysenko Music and Drama School under Oleksandr Myszuga.
+Her parents were teachers of the Ukrainian language and literature, who were financially comfortable and were able to provide their daughter with a good education.
+Hrebenetska attended a private music school run by M. Lesnevich-Nosova, and from 1905 to 1907, she studied at Mykola Lysenko Music and Drama School under Oleksandr Myszuga.
 Hrebinetska was considered one of the most outstanding singers at Lysenko School.
 On the recommendation of Oleksandr Myszuga, Hrebinetska went to Milan to improve her skills and studied singing there from 1907 to 1911.